tdickardsoftware/LEDA-ProjectPortal/Documentation/Designs/Teams.md

 ## Create a table in PostgreSQL
 Table Name: leda_team_info

-Columns: id* int, idNumber int, teamName str, establishedDate date(MM-DD-YYYY), memo str, lastTeamFeePayment str, memberId str, captainId str, barId str
+Columns: id* int, idNumber int, teamName str, establishedDate date(MM-DD-YYYY), memo str, lastTeamFeePayment str, memberId str, lastCaptainId str, lastBarId str

 ## Add a team
 On the homepage under the Teams header, there will be a link named Add a Team, in this menu you will be provided all fields to create a team.